Densely packed particle raft at vertically vibrated air-water interface: Pattern formation in vibrated rafts

 \section{Pattern formation in vibrated rafts}

-Under different vibration amplitudes $A$, driving frequencies $f$, and particle packing fractions $\phi$, a raft exhibits distinct dynamics and patterns, which are summarized in Fig.~\ref{fig:phase}a and b for $\phi=0.77$ and $\phi=0.90$, respectively.
-Both results for $d=1.4$\,mm and $d=2.1$\,mm are shown, although their general behaviors are similar, which we categorize to the following five types.
+Under different vibration amplitudes $A$, driving frequencies $f$, and particle packing fractions $\phi$, a raft exhibits distinct dynamics and patterns, which are summarized in Fig.~\ref{fig:phase}a,b for $\phi=0.77$ and $\phi=0.90$, respectively.
+Both results for $d=1.4$\,mm and $d=2.1$\,mm are displayed, showing similar general behaviors, which we categorize into the following five regimes.

-We first identify a regime having regular patterns formed by standing waves, such as the square-shaped and x-shaped patterns shown in Fig.~\ref{fig:phase}c and d, which closely resemble the Faraday instabilities of a pure liquid system.
+We first identify a regime with regular patterns formed by standing waves, such as the square-shaped patterns shown in Fig.~\ref{fig:phase}c and d, which closely resemble the Faraday wave patterns of a pure liquid system~\cite{milner1991square,miles1994faraday}.
 Particles near the wave antinodes pack loosely, making the periodicity obvious.
 Other patterns also exist in this regime, such as striped patterns which have only one family of waves along a single direction.
 In Fig.~\ref{fig:freqcomp}, we show side views of the raft over two vibration cycles, with time normalized by $T=1/f$.
 At $t/T=0.5$ and $t/T=1.5$ no peaks are observable, corresponding to the time instances in which the interface is flat.
 At both $t/T=0$ and $t/T=1$, two sets of wave peaks are observed, but occur at different locations offset by half the wavelength, which indicates that the standing waves have a period of $2T$.
-Hence, they oscillate at half the driving frequency like the classical Faraday waves due to parametric resonance~\cite{miles1993faraday,kumar1994parametric,benjamin1954instability}.
-These results suggest that, in this regime, the presence of particles do not fundamentally alter the classical physics of the Faraday instability.
+Hence, they oscillate at half the driving frequency like classical Faraday waves due to parametric resonance~\cite{miles1993faraday,kumar1994parametric,benjamin1954instability}.
+These results suggest that, in this regime, the presence of particles does not fundamentally alter the classical physics of the Faraday instability.
 The influence of the particles will be discussed in Sec.~\ref{sec:dispersion}.